Dish of Black Bean Stew with Chicken

 Farofa:

-This is very common in Brazil, but you have to have Manioc Farina, uncommon in North America but available on-line.
+This is very common in Brazil, but you have to have Manioc Farina.
+It's uncommon in North America but available on-line.
 Farofa is easy to make by our recipe Farofa.

 9. Frying:

-The pattern recipe calls for pan frying, which makes quite a mess to clean up and doesn't brown as well as roasting.
-If you wish to fry, then after deglaze the pan with the White Wine and strain the wine.
+The pattern recipe calls for pan frying, which makes quite a mess to clean up and doesn't brown as evenly as oven roasting.
+If you wish to fry, then deglaze the pan with the White Wine.

 10. Slow Cooker: